vchlum/smart-home/README.md

     - rolling blinds/covers
     - show power consumption per device

+## Smart Home Universal menu
+Usually, each device has its own menu in the status bar.
+Devices like Home Assistant, Philips Hue Bridge, Ikea Dirigera, Nanoleaf, and Shelly can be merged into one Smart Home menu.
+Groups/Rooms with the same name are marged into one in the Smart Home menu.
+The device merging can be turned on/off in the settings per device.

 ## Troubleshooting
  1. If you are experiencing any trouble with the upgrade, try to log out and log in again.
  1. If your troubles persist, reset this extension by reseting key: "/org/gnome/shell/extensions/smart-home/" in gnome.